shaybrow/reading-notes/README.md

 ## About Me

 Hey there, my name is Seamus Brown but you can call me Shay.
-I'm 25 year old guy from Bellingham, Washington with a small background in HTML, CSS and Javascript from an ecommerce perspective.
+I'm a 25 year old guy from Bellingham, WA with a small background in HTML, CSS and Javascript from an ecommerce perspective.
 I'm always open to feedback and book recommendations.

 ## Growth Mindset